RedLanternTech/CISSPNotes/Domain2Notes.md

  - Segment proprietary information so one person doesn't know it all
  - Use Non Disclosure Agreements.
 (Sybex book made mention that Non-Competes can be hard to enforce)

-Data SEcurity Control Implementation
+Data Security Control Implementation
 - Data Loss Prevention
-- LImit use of thumb drives
+- Limit use of thumb drives
 - [Sans Data Security](https://www.sans.org/white-papers/1398/)
 - Use approved drive encryption